Soil materials for farm dam construction

 Unified soil classification

 Engineers classify soils in terms of the Unified Soil Classification.
 It groups soils in terms of their expected engineering behaviour.
-The grouping is made in terms of particle size distribution, plasticity of the "fines" and organic matter content.
+The grouping is made in terms of:

 The Unified Soil Classification groupings most suitable for farm dam construction are: